(With apologies to James Herriot..)

 But there was more magic that I experienced earlier on during the ride.
 Summer is the season for dragonflies and butterflies.
 The butterflies were everywhere, while the dragonflies seemed to be concentrated in certain areas.
 I had to stop by the canal at the Dickerson Conservation Park to take pictures of the plentiful dragonflies and the few butterflies around.
 Here is a sample.

-The magic actually happened at the Monocacy Aqueduct as I was pushing my bike on the walkway across the river.
+The magic actually happened at the Monocacy Aqueduct as I was pushing my bike across the river on the walkway.
 I had nearly crossed the aqueduct when the butterfly landed on the seat of the bike.
 It was quite comfortable in spite of the movement of the bike.

 The butterfly then decided to land on the fingers of my right hand and stay there.
 I was unable to take a picture since that is the hand I hold the camera in for taking the pictures.
 At some point I parked the bike.
 I persuaded the butterfly to move to my left hand and tried to take a picture with that hand extended out, but I could not focus because of the nature of the lens on the camera.
 So I placed the butterfly on the metal handlebar basket, pulled a different lens out of the camera bag that was in the handlebar basket (without scaring the butterfly away), swapped lenses on the camera (placing the lenses on the ground in the process) while the butterfly continued to sit on the handlebar, convinced the butterfly to come back to my left hand from the handlebar, and finally got the pictures below.
 The butterfly did not even try to fly away during the whole process.
 It was magic!